flowershow/flowershow-app/content/blog/flowershow-cloud-nav-config.md

 ---

-If you encounter any issues or have questions, reach out to us on [Discord](), submit an [issue](https://github.com/flowershow/flowershow/issues) on our GitHub or start a [discussion](https://github.com/flowershow/flowershow/discussions).
+We 💙 feedback!
+If you have any ideas for new features or if you've noticed any bugs, please submit an issue [here](https://github.com/flowershow/flowershow/issues) or start a discussion [here](https://github.com/flowershow/flowershow/discussions).
+Thank you! 🌷